 Ken Woods established Asset Preservation Advisors, Inc. in 1989 after a long and successful career in the investment industry.
 Prior to forming APA, he was Vice President and Manager of Bankers Trust Company’s Southeastern Global Market Division located in Atlanta.
 Mr. Woods holds a B.S. degree in Finance and Economics from Florida State University.
 In addition he is a member of the FINRA (Formerly NASD) Board of Arbitrators and has been appointed by the Superior Court of Georgia to serve as an arbitrator in fee arbitration.
 Mr. Woods is also a speaker on topics concerning fixed income and is quoted in many business and financial publications, including The Bond Buyer, Bloomberg Wealth Manager, Barron’s, Money Magazine, and Reuter News.
+Mr. Woods is a member of the National Federation of Municipal Analysts and the Souther Municiapl Finance Society.
 Ken has 40+ years investment experience.

 Charles R. Doty – President/COO

 Charles Doty has been with APA since 2002 and has been in the municipal bond business for 29 years.
 He is a graduate of the University of Mississippi and worked for SunTrust Equitable Securities for 16 years, eventually serving as Director of National Institutional Municipal Sales.
 In 1999 he joined Municipal Trade, an online public finance investment bank, as Chief Operating Officer and President.
 He is a former Chairman of the Board of Prevent Blindness Georgia and is currently a member of the Advisory Board of Skyland Trail, George West Mental Health Foundation.
 Mr. Doty is a member of the National Federation of Municipal Analysts and the Southern Municipal Finance Society.
+Charles was included in Barron's list of Top 100 Independent Wealth Advisors in 2011 and 2012.
 Additionally, he has appeared on CNBC in discussion of the global municipal bond market.

 Kevin Woods has been with APA since 2002.
 He is a graduate of the University of Mississippi with a Bachelor of Finance degree.
-Mr. Woods is a Principal of APA and serves as a Portfolio Manager.
+Mr. Woods is a Principal of APA and serves as the Chief Investment Officer.
 His responsibilities include research, trading of taxable and tax-exempt securities, portfolio analytics, and client service.
-He is a member of the National Society of Compliance Professionals (NSCP) and serves as the firm’s Chief Compliance Officer.
 Mr. Woods is a member of the National Federation of Municipal Analysts, the Southern Municipal Finance Society, and the Atlanta Society of Financial Analysts.
-Kevin has 10+ years investment experience.
+Kevin has 13+ years investment experience.